nushell/vscode-nushell-lang/CONTRIBUTING.md

 7. To see the Language Server debug messages hit `Ctrl ~`
 8. Go to the output tab
 9. In the combo box on the right, choose `Nushell Language Server`.
 You should now see debug messaging as the client and server communicate

+Instead of using VS Code, you can run `npm run compile` manually.

 ## Regex Engine